 Most of us don’t spend much time considering our areola (plural: areolae, because who doesn’t love a good diphthong), which is the technical name for that darker colored skin around your nipples.
 If you've noticed changes in your areolae lately, you may be concerned that they're going to fall off, explode, or signal something deeply wrong — but, in many cases, there are simple explanations for areolae changes.

 "Changes in the areola can be caused by various things," Dr. Jamie Lipeles, D.O., an OB-GYN, tells Bustle.
 "The most common cause in a change in the areola is pregnancy (which is the result of changes in the hormones seen in pregnancy)."
 Areolae changes are among the signs of early pregnancy; they can get darker, larger, thicker, and you can start to notice surprising new bumps as your milk glands prepare themselves to feed a tiny human.
 Age can cause changes too, he says, but those alterations take a long time and are generally pretty subtle.

-If you're definitely not pregnant, and have noticed that your areolae are bigger than usual or otherwise changing, they may be telling you something about your health.
-Here are the main areola changes to look out for, and what they might mean.
+If you're definitely not pregnant, and have noticed that your areolae are changing, they may be telling you something about your health.
+Here are the main areola changes to look out for if you’re not pregnant, and what they might mean.